DBCDK/hejmdal/docs/configuration.md

 * `birthYear`: Extracted from CPR-number if possible
 * `gender`: Extracted from CPR-number if possible
 * `authenticatedToken`: oAuth2 authenticated token, can be used for requests to openplatform.dbc.dk as an authenticated user"

+## display

+Defines the layout of the DBC-IDP login form.
+If no custom display is used, the login page displayed will be identical to the one used for Netpunkt.